ballerina-platform/ballerina-distribution/examples/http-client-oauth2-password-grant-type/http_client_oauth2_password_grant_type.md

 # HTTP client - OAuth2 password grant type

-A client, which is secured with OAuth2 password grant type can be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `http:OAuth2PasswordGrantConfig` to the `auth` configuration of the client.
+An `http:Client` can be secured with OAuth2 password grant type authentication.
+This is achieved by enriching each request from the client with the `Authorization: Bearer <token>` header.
+The required configurations for the OAuth2 password grant type can be specified in the `auth` field as the `http:OAuth2PasswordGrantConfig` record.
+Use this to communicate with the service, which is secured with OAuth2 authentication.

 ::: code http_client_oauth2_password_grant_type.bal :::